Configure a performance profile

 Step 6

-After deployment completes, you must reboot each affected device so that the new core assignments can be made.
+After deployment completes, reboot each affected device to apply the new core assignments.